 - Sexual Violence Prevention

 - Bullying Prevention

-Up to one award is given in each of these categories:
+Up to 1 award is given in the following categories:

 Alberta residents or Alberta-based organizations, agencies, government offices, businesses or groups may be nominated for an Inspiration Award.

 Individual awards – Leadership in family violence prevention

 As a Clinical Social Worker, Paul has held a variety of positions since achieving a Masters of Social Work (MSW) from the University of Calgary in 2002.
 His roles have included direct care, program management and development, supervision and teaching.
 Most recently, his practice has emphasized family violence and healthy relationships.
 The inherent complexities and challenges related to relationships are well known, yet often difficult to address.
 To this end, his passion has prompted developing a tool to support people in their relationships and he feels optimistic it will have a positive effect, as it is being met with encouraging response.

 Christine is a Registered Psychologist and works as the Director of Family Violence Prevention Initiatives at Calgary Counselling Centre.
 She has worked in the area of family violence counselling and prevention for over 23 years in Alberta.
 Christine has a Master of Science in Counselling Psychology from the University of Calgary.
 She is the recipient of two awards for her work in the family violence field: the Selinger Award, honouring her dedication and courage in the family violence sector through HomeFront, and the Group Therapy Appreciation Award for Creative Programming through the Canadian Group Psychotherapy Association.

 Carlene Donnelly, Calgary